Risk Management

 How it Works

-ITSP.10.171 structures requirements around a risk management process tailored to cyber security events, emphasizing categorizing events, integrating security controls within a risk-based governance model, and mapping these to critical business functions.
+Canada ITSP.10.171 — Cyber Security Risk Management for Cyber Security Events structures its requirements around a risk management process tailored to cyber security events, closely aligning with principles set out in NIST Special Publications.
+The framework emphasizes defining and categorizing cyber security events, integrating security controls and safeguards within a risk-based governance model, and mapping these elements to critical business functions.
+It includes processes for threat identification, vulnerability assessment, and incident response to provide comprehensive coverage across the security lifecycle.

 Key Elements